titoBouzout/dom-flair/readme.md

 ### Validating

 It does not pretend to validate everything, just the annoying things that could cause problems.

+It has defined a function to validate complete classes attached to an element togheter, but currenly does not validate anything.

+Outdated stuff:

 It displays an error message if debug is on when: